 After some time, Jesus got up from the table and went to a different part of the room.
 He took off his everyday clothes and put a large towel around himself to look like a servant.
 After that, he poured water into a large bowl and began to wash the disciples' feet.
 Then dried them with the towel that was wrapped around Him.

 First of all, Jesus is like a King - but even greater than a king: He's the King of Kings!
 By washing the disciples feet, He was doing something that only a servant would do.
 This would be like if someone famous came to your house and started to clean your room -- even getting down on their hands and knees to clean under your bed!
 It probably would never happen.

 When it was Peter's turn to get his feet cleaned he said to Jesus, "Lord, are you going to wash my feet?"

 Jesus replied, "You don't understand what I am doing, but you will later."

 "No," said Peter, "you will never wash my feet."
 He said this because he didn't feel right having Jesus wash his feet.
 He knew Jesus was very special.

 Jesus replied back to him, "If I don't wash your feet, you cannot be with me."

 "Then, Lord," Peter replied, "don't just wash my feet but my hands and head too."
-Jesus then explained that He only needed to wash his feet; and that would make his whole body clean.
+Jesus then explained that He only needed to wash his feet; and that, this would make his whole body clean.

 This is an example of how you should treat others.
-You don't have to actually wash other people's feet, but by doing nice things to other's and acting like a servant for Jesus, that is what He wants you to do.
-If you do these things Jesus will bless you.
+You don't have to actually wash other people's feet, but doing nice things for others and acting like a servant for Jesus, that is what He wants you to do.
+If you do these things, Jesus will bless you.